 Kate Charles-Richards, owner of popular Nottingham based cat cafe explained “We want to provide a comfy, calm and caring environment for both people and cats.
 We provide spread out tables with large sofas where both cats and humans can relax together.
 The space is designed for the cats and their comfort.
 Our concept is to provide a little bit of luxury whilst re-homing and rehabilitating cats and kittens.
 We have a group of resident cats owned by me who maintain the structure of the cat colony and animal behaviourists to monitor the group at all times.”

 Making a business out of a passion or hobby isn’t without its challenges as Ruth Rogers discovered when starting The Canvas Cafe.
 “I have learned the real meaning of the words resilience and perseverance!
 I’m just coming to the end of my first year of owning The Canvas Cafe, and boy it’s been tough.
 Far tougher than I ever imagined.
 I’ve learned that, when you find a good team, you should nurture and support them, as they are your biggest asset.
-I’ve learned that managing cashflow is finicky but vital.
-I’ve learned that, when things are bad, you need a strong support network around – build you team, surround yourself with friends, and they will carry you through the toughest times.”
+I’ve learned that managing cash flow is finicky but vital.
+I’ve learned that, when things are bad, you need a strong support network around – build your team, surround yourself with friends, and they will carry you through the toughest times.”

 Marshall Levine, The Legal Cafe owner has felt that “Keeping local customer base loyal, maintaining lawyer revenue, encouraging evening and lunch bookings and maintain jolly, friends warm atmosphere” all at the same time to be the biggest challenge.
-This is something to bear in mind when starting your niche cafe, especially if the idea is to add an additional professional service.
-You are effectively running multiple businesses that need to managed simultaneously so make sure you and your employees are prepared for the time management challenges that are likely to follow.
+This is something to bear in mind when starting your niche cafe, especially if the idea is to add professional service.
+You are effectively running multiple businesses that need to be managed simultaneously so make sure you and your employees are prepared for the time management challenges that are likely to follow.

 If starting a cafe from scratch isn’t for you, there’s always the possibility of buying a cafe to get into the market.
 If you’re interested in buying rather than starting, you can find our cafes for sale here.